gloriousLoaf/React-Portfolio/README.md

 <p>&nbsp;</p>

 ## Installation
-If you are interested, feel free to clone this repo and use it for inspiration in your on portfolio.
+If you are interested, feel free to clone this repo and use it for inspiration in your own portfolio.
 Though I doubt that is why you are here viewing this README.
 Thanks by the way for checking out my work!
 <p>&nbsp;</p>

 ## Usage